RabbitSwap (RABBIT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RabbitSwap Historical Price

-According to the latest data gathered on RabbitSwap live price page, the current price of RabbitSwap is 0.01089388USD.
-The circulating supply of RabbitSwap(RABBIT) is 100.00M RABBIT , giving it a market capitalization of $1.10M.
+According to the latest data gathered on RabbitSwap live price page, the current price of RabbitSwap is 0.01166374USD.
+The circulating supply of RabbitSwap(RABBIT) is 100.00M RABBIT , giving it a market capitalization of $1.17M.

 How Does RabbitSwap (RABBIT) Price Prediction Module Work?